killerangel13/do/README.md

 Dø, or do not.

-dø is a tiny architecture for executing command chains.
+Dø is an architecture from natural language principles.

 Documentation, tests, and downloads at [http://dø.net](http://xn--d-5ga.net).